bangalorejug/javafest/content/sponsors.md

 title: 'Sponsors'
 ---

+Java Fest is a not-for-profit community driven event supported by individuals & organizations like you.
+[Christ University](https://en.m.wikipedia.org/wiki/File:Christ_University_Auditorium.jpg) has graciously offered to be our venue partner.
+Our [esteemed speakers](/speakers/), chosen from the community are offering their valuable time as a gift of knowledge & paying forward.
-JavaFest is entirely supported by individuals from the community.
-We have already secured the venue through [Christ University](https://en.m.wikipedia.org/wiki/File:Christ_University_Auditorium.jpg), and our [esteemed speakers](/speakers/) are chosen from within the community.
-JavaFest is non-for-profit community driven event, and all the proceedings will be spent on the event's swag and/or scholarships.
+All the sponsor contributions will be spent on the event's swag and/or expenses.
 We have designed **six sponsorship slots**, each offering different benefits and opportunities:

 ### Platinum Sponsor: ($5000) - 1